ashraypai/BlogPosts/AR Setup/README.md

 ![](Img_and_Vid/Step7.gif)

-7) After launching if you are able to see the cube and its tracked when you move the phone , all the setting are prefect and you should not have any problem
+7) After launching if you are able to see the cube and it is tracked when you move the phone, this would mean that all the setting are prefect and you should not have any problem

 ![](Img_and_Vid/Step8.gif)

 ## PERSONNEL SUGGESTION

 Once you have it tested and ready, save the project and exit it.
-Go to the location where you had created this project and make a copy of it and rename it as Template.
+Navigate to the location of this project and rename it as Template.
-Next time if you want to create a new AR Project , juts make another copy of the template and start working directly , you will not have to do this entire process again!!
+Next time if you want to create a new AR Project, just make another copy of the template and start working directly , you will not have to do this entire process again!!